The Ultimate Guide to Buying a Sustainable Christmas Tree

 A Potted Christmas Tree

-Potted Christmas trees are a great option and a way to bring a festive touch to your home while also being sustainable.
+Potted Christmas trees are a great option to bring a festive touch to your home while being sustainable.
 These pot-grown trees are grown in soil and can be replanted after the holidays.
 You can find potted Christmas trees at your local tree farm or nursery.

 Rent a Christmas Tree